ooshyun/LSTM-speech-enhancment-voicebank/README.md

     │   └── test_model.py
     └── train.py
 ```
 The repository consitute configuration, create dataset after preprocess, train, inference, and test of apis.
+After this line, each of parts explains the major part of this repository and structure.

 ### 2. Configuration
-Configuration includes several features.
-The list is as below.

 1. Dataset: dset
     ```